Bebo Norman (album)

 Bebo Norman is the eponymously named sixth studio album by Christian Contemporary Christian musician Bebo Norman.
 The album is the second with BEC Recordings, which was his first studio album with the label, and his ninth album overall including his first independent release.
-This album was released on September 16, 2008, and the producers are Jason Ingram, Bebo Norman and Rusty Varenkamp.
+This album was released on September 16, 2008, and the producers are Bebo Norman, Jason Ingram, and Rusty Varenkamp.